Mechanisms for Global Differential Privacy under Bayesian Data Synthesis: Application to Survey of Doctoral Recipients

 \section{Application to Survey of Doctoral Recipients}

-In this application section, we apply the Weighted, the Weighted-e, the Censor\_w, the Censor\_uw, and the PH synthesizers to a sample of the Survey of Doctoral Recipients.
+In this application section, we apply the Weighted (aDP), the Weighted-e (aDP), the Censor\_w (DP), the Censor\_uw (DP), and the PH (DP) synthesizers to a sample of the Survey of Doctoral Recipients.
 Our sample comes from the public use file published for 2017.
 It contains information on salary, gender, age (grouped in 5-year intervals), and the number of working weeks for $n = 1601$ survey respondents who have positions at a 4-year college or university in the field of mathematics and statistics.
 Our Unweighted model is a beta regression, where the outcome variable salary is scaled into [0, 1] and gender (categorical with 2 levels), age (categorical with 9 levels), and weeks (numerical ranging from 2 weeks to 52 weeks) as publicly available predictors.
 The target privacy budget is $\epsilon = 5$, which is used in our implementation of the perturbed histogram synthesizer for comparison.
 For every synthesizer, one synthetic dataset is simulated.

 Figure \ref{fig:app:density} displays density plots of the confidential data sample and those from the synthetic datasets simulated from the five synthesizers.
-The PH evidently has the worst utility performance in this visual check.
-Among the four Bayesian synthesizers, the Censor\_w seems to capture the main feature of the confidential data the best, with the Weighted coming in second, while the Weighted-e and the Censor\_uw come in third and fourth, respectively.
+The PH (DP) evidently has the worst utility performance in this visual check.
+Among the four Bayesian synthesizers, the Censor\_w (DP) seems to capture the main feature of the confidential data the best, with the Weighted (aDP) coming in second, while the Weighted-e (aDP) and the Censor\_uw (DP) come in third and fourth, respectively.